German police launch manhunt for Cologne blowgun attacker who injured three | DW | 02.08.2021

 Blowguns are legal in Germany and blowgun users have their own association that protects those rights.
 Rules for blowguns differ in other countries, with the UK, Canada and some states in the USA considering it an illegal weapon.

-The German Blasrohr Sport association says blowguns are mainly used for sport and recreation although, and advises blowgun users not to shoot at people or even trees.
+The German Blasrohr Sport association says blowguns are mainly used for sport and recreation though, and advises blowgun users not to shoot at people or even trees.

 The site gives instructions for making blowgun mouthpieces and acquiring darts.